Cecil Funk Special

 Carrera Panamericana type Race Car, built in 1956 by Cecil Funk of Springfield, Illinois

-This car is licensed, insured ready for the road.
-This last summer it was driven to The Last Run in Arkansas City, Kansas.
+This car is inspected, licensed in Texas as an antique, insured and ready for the road.
+The summer of 1999 this car was driven from Winfield, KS to The Last Run in Arkansas City, Kansas.
 It now has radial tires, which driver much better than the original bias ply tires.
 Directional signals have been very discreetly added which helps in traffic.
-Once you get used to the strange shift pattern it is easy and fun to drive.
+Once you get used to the strange shift pattern (Lazy H) it is easy and fun to drive.
 It is still very intimidating to think of going all out in this car for 2000 miles of Mexican roads.
-Someday we may want to try it, this car should be eligible for the Re-enactment race that is held every fall.
+Someday we (or somebody) may want to try it, this car should be eligible for the Re-enactment race that was held every fall.
+The car is in Heath, TX and is for sale.

 1956 Open Wheeled Race Car